 An examination of the theoretical foundations of the discipline of nursing, including nursing theory and selected borrowed theories within the contexts of nursing leadership and Christian perspectives.
 Analysis of nursing theory will include historical perspectives, theory development, application to practice and leadership, and evaluation of grand, middle range, and practice theories in nursing.

 NURS 602 • Midwifery Perspectives 3 Credits

-Understand the historical, cultural, and societal influences for the development of nurse-midwifery care and the midwifery profession.
+Analysis of both historical perspectives and current societal influences with consideration of how each have impacted the development of nurse-midwifery and the midwifery profession.

 Exam proctoring fee: \$18.